ousia/from-pandoc-to-context/README.md

 This work was based on the extraordinary achievements of John MacFarlane and Hans Hagen.

-I thank them very much for their software and their help.
+I want to thank them for their software and their help.